adankha/IrisMachineLearning/README.md

 Comparison is done simply by accuracy.

 Once the "best" algorithm with the current data set is determined, we then make our predictions by using our test data.

+In the example used in this program, KNN and SVM were the two best.